onflow/cadence/docs/language.md

      also see below for version referring to deployed code with an address -->

-The prepare phase can use the signing account's `deploy` function to deploy types.

-This essentially stores the types in the account's `types` object so it can be used again.

-A second layer of access control manages which user has access to stored values.

-When deploying code to an account, it is private by default, just like fields and functions within the resources, i.e. it can only be imported by code in the same account.

-The `publish` operator can be used to make deployed types publicly available to other accounts.

-After a type is published it can be imported by other code.

 ```cadence,file=deploy-resource-interface.cdc
 // Import the resource interface type `FungibleToken`